 Derivation of the alternative reference index for merge

-An alternative reference index is derived for merge, in case that the reference picture with the current target reference index is a different kind of reference picture as the reference picture of the co-located PU.
+An alternative reference index is derived for Merge, in case that the reference picture with the current target reference index is a different kind of reference picture as the reference picture of the co-located PU.

-When the reference picture with the current target reference index is an inter-view reference picture, but the reference picture of the co-located PU is an temporal reference picture, the current target reference index is modified to be the first reference index in the reference picture list of the current block, that specifies an inter-view reference picture.
+When the reference picture with the current target reference index is an inter-view reference picture, but the reference picture of the co-located PU is a temporal reference picture, the current target reference index is modified to be the first reference index in the reference picture list of the current block, that specifies an inter-view reference picture.

 When the reference picture with the current target reference index is a temporal reference picture, but the reference picture of the co-located PU is an inter-view reference picture, the current target reference index is modified to be the first reference index in the reference picture list of the current block, that specifies a temporal reference picture.